 Grievance procedures across the various schools at Harvard University differ.
 In the Division of Continuing Education, the first step in the majority of instances where an individual is dissatisfied with a DCE decision or treatment is to seek informal resolution through a reconsideration request.
 You may request reconsideration of accommodation decisions (including eligibility decisions) made by the ASO on the basis of (1) a failure of judgment, (2) failure of process, or (3) failure of information.

-To request reconsideration, schedule an appointment with Linda Sullivan, Executive Director, to discuss your concerns (see contact information below).
+To request reconsideration, schedule an appeal appointment with the Director to discuss your concerns through the online portal.
 If the informal, reconsideration request does not produce appropriate results, you have the option of filing a formal grievance with the ASO.

 If the grievant is dissatisfied with the outcome of an inquiry, he/she may file an appeal with University Disability Resources.
 For more information regarding that process please consult the University Disability Services webpage.